Juno and Avos (opera): Original story

 The libretto of Juno and Avos is based on Andrey Voznesensky's poem "Avos!" written in 1970.
 The poem is based on actual events of 1806 surrounding the love story of Nikolai Rezanov, a Russian nobleman, and Maria Concepción Argüello, the daughter of the Spanish governor of Alta California José Darío Argüello.
-Voznesensky was inspired by Rezanov's diary, George Alexander Lensen books about the Rezanov expeditions, the Bret Harte ballad "Conception de Arguello" and Piotr Tikhmenev's "A History of the Russian-American Company".
+Voznesensky was inspired by Rezanov's diary, George Alexander Lensen's books about the Rezanov expeditions, the Bret Harte ballad "Conception de Arguello" and Piotr Tikhmenev's "A History of the Russian-American Company".

 In 1806 Nikolai Rezanov arrived in California, then a part of New Spain, to get provisioning for Russian settlements in Alaska.
 Maria fell in love with Rezanov and they got engaged.
 To marry Maria, a Catholic, Rezanov had to obtain the Emperor's permission.
 He also had to sail back to Alaska.
 On his way back to Saint Petersburg he fell ill and died in Krasnoyarsk in 1807 at the age of 43.
 A year later, Alexander Andreyevich Baranov told Maria the news, but she would not believe it until 1842 when Sir George Simpson gave her a detailed account of Rezanov's death.
 She took a vow of silence and lived in a monastery in Monterey, California until her death in 1857.

 In the fall of 2000 the sheriff of Benicia, California, where Maria is buried, brought a handful of earth and a rose from her grave to Rezanov's grave in Krasnoyarsk.
 The cross on the grave is engraved with "I will never forget you" on one side and "I will never see you again" on the other, referencing a line from a popular track of the opera performed by a male and a female singer.

 Voznesensky never claimed historical accuracy in his account, stating that characters in his poem are images echoing the fates of real people.